errrov/urlshortener/README.md

 Using in-memory storage is by default.
 To change to Postgresql use flag
 - ```-Memory_type psql ```

-To change type of memory in docker :
+To change type of memory in Dockerfile :
 - ```CMD ["/app/main", "-Memory_type","psql"]``` <--> ```CMD ["/app/main"]```